 - CJA 105 Introduction to Criminal Justice (3) This is a survey course designed to acquaint the student with the total field of criminal justice emphasizing the institutions and processes of law enforcement and corrections. - CJA 200 Criminal Law (3) The study of the categories of criminal code, the elements of evidence and proof from the legal standpoint, and how these relate to constitutional rights of the accused. - CJA 210 Juvenile Delinquency (3) The study of the nature and extent of juvenile delinquency in the U.S., theories of cause, and the special police processing and court systems which deal with delinquency, with focus on the role of schools, drugs, gangs, racial groups, and females as special topics in delinquency. - CJA 320 Correctional Institutions (3) The course focuses on the historical development of prisons, and a discussion of the current structure, philosophy, character and issues of modern correctional institutions. - CJA 325 Community-Based Corrections (3) The study of the correctional processes at the community level including the parole and probationary concepts.
 Emphasis is on applied techniques. - CJA 360 Homeland Security and Terrorism (3) This course examines the nature and extent of the threat from internal and external political groups as well as how the federal law enforcement community was restructured in a post 9-11 period.
 Agency structure, funding, training jurisdiction, issues, and contemporary court cases are topics. - CJA 405/505 Family Violence (3) The course examines child abuse, dating violence, domestic violence, sexual assault and elder abuse.
 Particular topics include theories of abuse, societal responses to abuse, and assistance to victims. - CJA 425/525 Substance Abuse Management (3) The study of substance abuse in the work place from a managerial perspective: union issues, management concerns, legality of intervention, referrals for treatment, drug testing, training supervisors, and other topics.
-The course also examines the war on drugs, drug sources and distribution systems, and the impact of drug abuse on individuals and society. - CJA 444/544 Topics in Criminal Justice (3) Current or special issues in Criminal Justice will be examined.
+The course also examines the war on drugs, drug sources and distribution systems, and the impact of drug abuse on individuals and society. - CJA 430 Criminology (3) This course reviews the nature and causes of crime and efforts of the criminal justice system to predict, prevent, modify and correct criminal behavior.
+Criminological theories of crime and criminality from classical theories to modern theories will be examined.
+Students will also assess the benefits and weaknesses of major sources of crime statistics and their impact on criminal justice policy. - CJA 444/544 Topics in Criminal Justice (3) Current or special issues in Criminal Justice will be examined.
 The course offers students the opportunity to discuss relevant issues facing society.
 The course may be repeated for credit, by advisement, when no duplication of topics exists. - CJA 460 Emergency Management (3) Current topics of concern regarding strategies of disaster assessment, mitigation, response, recovery and preparedness will be discussed.
 This course will focus on types of natural and man-made disasters, federal, state, and local reactions to disasters, disaster communications, and the management of responses to terrorist attacks. - CJA 475 Issues and Ethics in Criminal Justice (3) This course will review classical and modern theories of ethics and their application to criminal justice practice.
 Topics include: theories of ethics, racism and prejudice, abuse of authority, and corruption. - CJA 488 Criminal Justice Senior Seminar (3) Prerequisite: Senior Standing.
-This course is a capstone course wherein students research the career field and job market, conduct original research, focus on issues in the profession and dialog on personal values and skills for the career field. - CJA 497 Internship (1-6) Prerequisites: Instructor permission, junior level or above.
+This course is a capstone course wherein students research the career field and job market, conduct original research, focus on issues in the profession and dialog on personal values and skills for the career field. - CJA 497 Internship (1-6) Prerequisites: Instructor permission, 2.75 gpa required and junior level or above.
 Placement in a professional capacity in an agency for a supervised period of at least 250 hours.
-Weekly meetings, a journal, and a paper are required.